xiaoyunyang/looseleaf-node/README.md

 * **#A**: These files are the entry points for the isomorphic webapp.
 * **#B**: These files are associated with the create-react-app, which includes HMR and react-hot-loader for better development work flow. `index.js` and `index.html` are the entry points. `index.js` renders component that attaches to the root componnent identified in the `index.html` file.
 * **#C**: These files are omitted from the github repo because they contain authentication ids, secrets, etc that are application-specific
+* **#D**: These files are used by the server to render html pages using React code shared with the client.

 ## Tutorial